 HIGH TO LOW PLANK

 This one is a toughie!
-Very few of us start out with the upper body strength (shoulders, torso, back) to allow us to just 'be' in high plank, let alone lower to the floor in a controlled and safe manner.
+Very few of us start out with the upper body strength (shoulders, arms, torso, back) to allow us to just 'be' in high plank, let alone lower to the floor in a controlled and safe manner.
 So what do we do?
 We drop our knees!

 By all means, start out in High Plank from your toes, ensuring your shoulders are over your wrists.
 But the moment you feel yourself slumping in your back or winging in your shoulder blades, drop your knees.
-Your knees will be slightly behind your hips in terms of alignment.
+Your knees will be on the floor slightly behind your hips in terms of alignment.
 This allows you to bring your elbows over your wrists as you tip forward and lower down to the floor.